 Glass Blower Courses and Classes Overview

-Glass blower courses may be offered through certificate, associate's and bachelor's degree programs in fields such as art or architecture.
+Glass blower courses may be offered through undergraduate and graduate degree programs in fields such as art or architecture.
 Personal interest or continuing education programs also offer glass blowing courses for those with no experience.
 Students learn to color, cut and shape glass to create beautiful designs.
 Many glass blower courses cover repair techniques and safety concerns for working with glass.
 Due to the cost of equipment, most glass blower courses include a laboratory fee.

 List of Courses

 In this introductory course, students learn basic techniques for blowing glass straight from a furnace.
 The process of collecting molten glass onto a blowpipe, shaping that glass and blowing it into the desired shape or vessel is taught through live demonstrations.
 By the end of this course, students know how to create well-formed cylinders out of colored glass.

 Glass Blowing 2: Color and Size